dotnet/csharpstandard/standard/attributes.md

 <!-- markdownlint-enable MD028 -->
 > *Example*: In an implementation of the CLI, the `Help` attribute instances in the assembly created by compiling the example program in [§21.2.3](attributes.md#2123-positional-and-named-parameters) can be retrieved with the following program:
 >
-> <!-- Incomplete$Example: {template:"standalone-console", name:"Run-TimeAttributeInstanceRetrieval", expectedOutput:["Type : HelpAttribute","Type : InterrogateHelpUrls"], additionalFiles:["HelpAttribute.cs"]} -->
+> <!-- Example: {template:"standalone-console", name:"RuntimeAttributeInstanceRetrieval", expectedOutput:["Type : HelpAttribute","Type : InterrogateHelpUrls"], additionalFiles:["HelpAttribute.cs"], executionArgs:["RuntimeAttributeInstanceRetrieval"]} -->
-> <!-- FIX: need to figure out how to pass a command-line argument to Main; otherwise, an exception is thrown. -->
 > ```csharp
 > public sealed class InterrogateHelpUrls
 > {